Juniper Books founder Thatcher Wine has long had a love of books.

 Thatcher and Juniper Books have been featured in publications including The New York Times, The Wall Street Journal and Departures.
-The company’s Ernest Hemingway and African American Literature book sets were chosen for Oprah’s Favorite Things in 2015.
+Oprah Winfrey chose sets from Juniper Books for her Favorite Things in 2015 and 2016.
 All Juniper Books sets make great gifts and are regularly showcased in the gift guides of Vanity Fair, Vogue, Elle, Glamour and other magazines.

 Working with designers, architects, and builders from all around the world on custom projects, Juniper Books provides clients such as numerous AD100 designers, Kiehl’s retail stores, and Four Seasons Resorts with a fresh new approach to building book collections for content, design, and most often a unique combination of both.
 Past custom projects include the Architectural Digest Greenroom at the Academy Awards, the Library of The NoMad Hotel in New York City, and many private homes from Aspen to Dubai.